 Running a guesthouse and hosting travelers every day, I was confronted with the same questions every day.
 Of course, I didn’t mind answering, but I realized at the same time, that most of this information is not easy to find or not existent at all on the internet or elsewhere.
 For many travelers, it was difficult or impossible to find the easiest information online.
 For example, how to get from Dambulla to Sigiriya.
 Or if Sigiriya’s Lion Rock is worth the entrance fee or if it’s better to visit the cheaper Pidurangala instead.

-Having lived in Sri Lanka now for 5 years and speaking Sinhala quite well, I have really good insights into Sri Lankan lifestyle and culture, but I also understand what’s really interesting to know for travelers.
-Keep telling interesting things to travelers, travelers keep telling me I should definitely write a blog to make the knowledge that I gained from observations and explanations by the locals over the years known to everybody.
+Having lived in Sri Lanka now for 9 years now, I have really good insights into Sri Lankan lifestyle and culture.
+And speaking Sinhala quite well, I am also able to inquire about all the things I don’t know yet.
+I kept telling interesting things to travelers, and travelers kept telling me I should definitely write a blog to make the knowledge that I gained from observations and explanations by the locals over the years known to everybody.
 So here you are eventually!